GoInterject/GoInterject.github.io/wTroubleshoot/Cloud-File.md

 ### Identifying Cloud Files

 You can identify the cloud file when you try to upload it to the Report Library.
-For example, the link path will be sourced from https://.
+For example, the link path will be sourced from https.
 Compare the following two examples:

 **OneDrive link:**